Ryan-Maurer/Visualizing-Country-Music/README.md

 <br />
 ![image](./images/60s_playlist.JPG)
 I primarily relied on Spotify-created playlists for country music, and for pop I utillized [davesmusicdatabase.blogspot.com](https://davesmusicdatabase.blogspot.com/p/best-of-lists.html#songs-era), which generates lists of the most popular songs of each decade utillizing sales figures, chart data, radio airplay, and streaming figures.
+I used data from the billboard hot 100 year-end charts for contemporary pop and country.
 <br />
 ## Cleaning and Exporting
 My preferred method of querying in the API was by using the [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) library for python.